 Screen: Yes, 1.5-inch AMOLED | Heart rate tracker: Yes | Waterproof: Yes | Activity tracking: Yes | GPS: Yes, through phone | Battery life: 3 days | Compatibility: Android/iOS

-Read the full Samsung Gear Fit 2 review
+Read the full Samsung Gear Fit 2 Pro review

 3. Garmin Vivosmart 3

-Garmin drops GPS but comes in at fourth place
+Garmin drops GPS but comes in at third place

 Screen: Yes, Monochrome | Heart rate tracker: Yes | Waterproof: Water-resistant | Activity tracking: Yes | GPS: Yes | Battery life: 6 days | Compatibility: Android/iOS

-In fourth place is the Garmin Vivosmart 3, which is on the more expensive side of the fitness trackers listed but offers almost everything you'll want from an exercise tracker.
+In third place is the Garmin Vivosmart 3, which is on the more expensive side of the fitness trackers listed but offers almost everything you'll want from an exercise tracker.

 With a six-day long battery life, a heart rate monitor and fitness age feature, this is a device created more for gym-goers than runners.